KensoDev/micro-auth-proxy/README.md

    Github all over again.
 * From your client side, you can either call the PROXY url as the backend or simply use the prefix `/api` you defined in your configuration.

 ## Design Decisions and architecture

+### The authentication context

+The authentication context is the class used in order to check whether a user is valid, whether the action they try to do is allowed or not.

+The interface supports a token and a username and returns simple objects such as strings and booleans.

+This was done by design in order to allow you to extend it and add many other contexts beyond Github such as Auth0, Google and so on.

+`IsAccessTokenValidAndUserAuthorized(accessToken string) bool`

+This method is used to validate the token and check whether the user is authorized.
+Checking whether they're included in the list of users or not

+`GetUserName(accessToken sting) string`

+Passing in an access token, this should return the username as a string

+`GetHTTPEndpointPrefix() string`

+What endpoint does the external service used to authentication needs exposing.

+For example, Github wants you to expose a `/callback` which they send a `code` to.
+You can read more about it [here in the docs.](https://developer.github.com/v3/guides/basics-of-authentication/)

+`ServeHTTP(w http.ResponseWriter, req *http.Request)`

+Your auth context needs to expose an HTTP handler in order to handle the callback from the service.

 ### Github Auth Context Token Memoization Process